maxscheurer/cppe/README.md

 It provides an easy-to-use API to implement PE for ground-state self-consistent field calculations and post-SCF methods.
 A convenient Python interface is also available.

-For testing purposes, CPPE is also interfaced to the original PE implementation, namely [PElib](https://gitlab.com/pe-software/pelib-public), used in the [DALTON](http://daltonprogram.org/) program package.

 <!-- CPPE is currently implemented in the Q-Chem program package for PE-SCF
 and PE-ADC calculations <sup>3</sup>, and the open-source packages [Psi4](http://psicode.org) and [pyscf](https://github.com/pyscf/pyscf).